REQUIRED OPERATIONAL APPS --- (AERODATA 2.0.9) (FD Pro X 4.5.2) (HOTs 2.4.2) (JETCRW 2.1.2) (Comply365 6.1.0) OTHER--- (IOS 16.2.0) (WSI 2022.1.0)

 Disclaimer: In case of an error here, the JetBlue FOM, FCOM, ABG and QRH always have priority over anything displayed on BlueBrief.

-If you are new to Class II flying, or you haven’t done it in a while, here is a quick review:
+If you are new to ORCA / Oceanic / Class II flying, or you haven’t done it in a while, here is a quick review:

-These items should be looked at individually, and not wrapped all together.
+These items should be looked at individually, and not wrapped all together even though they occur at about the same time.
 Class II is not determined by RADAR coverage, by who you are talking to, or whether you are using the HF Radio.
 It is determined by VOR coverage at JetBlue.

 Class II – Operating Outside the normal service distance of a VOR.
 At normal cruise altitudes, that is about 130 nm.
 So for example, if you are navigating overwater, and your route is not defined by a VOR, you are probably Class II.
-This requires a Nav Accuracy Check before entering and when leaving Class II Airspace.
+This requires GPS Updating or complete a Nav Accuracy Check before entering Class II Airspace.
 This includes some “A” routes east of Florida, and other routes toward the Bahamas.
-A Nav Log is also required for these segments.
-A good technique is to just do a Nav Accuracy check and monitor your Nav Log when operating on any overwater routings.
+A Nav Log is also required for these segments if Non-RADAR.

-HF Radio – Required for all navigation thru WATRS (Western ATlantic Route System) Airspace.
-An HF check is required PRIOR to entering WATRS airspace.
-Must accept a re-route in Non-WATRS airspace if HF Check is negative.
-Ok to continue if failure occurs after WATRS entry.
-See your QRH for further details on this.
+HF Radio – Required for dispatch during all navigation thru WATRS (Western ATlantic Route System) Airspace.
+An HF check is required during your cockpit setup, and again PRIOR to entering WATRS airspace.
+Must accept a re-route in Non-Oceanic airspace if HF Check is negative during the preflight check.
+Ok to continue if failure occurs after WATRS entry, or if airborn HF check fails, if SATCOM is installed and tested operational.
+See your FCOM 1 Oceanic Guide for further details on this.
+AGAIN ....
+If SATCOM is installed, and the Iriduim Ops Check was successfully completed, the flight may continue if the inflight HF Check fails.
+If the ground HF Check fails or HF is MEL'd, then the flight must be re-planned over non-oceanic/WATRS routing, even if SATCOM is installed.
+This will eventually change pending FAA Approval.

 Position Reports – Required in Non-RADAR Airspace or anytime one is requested by ATC..
-Actual fix crossings should be within +/- 3 minutes of the ETA given in the prior report.
-Remember if you join a new airway, that fix is now a compulsory point even if not designated as so.
+Actual fix crossings should be within +/- 2 minutes of the ETA given in the prior report.
+Remember if you join a new airway or cleared direct, that fix is now a compulsory point even if not designated as so.
+Look at your flight plan as well when determining CRPs.

 Weather Deviations – Remember, weather deviation requests take a little time, so plan early.
 As usual, know which way you want to deviate, how many miles off track you will will require, and when you can be back on course.
-If you need 10 miles, right, ask for 15.
-This request is made thru AIRINC.
+If you need 10 miles, right, ask for 20.
+This request is made thru AIRINC Voice if CPDLC is not installed.
 They will pass the request along to ATC, and get back to you in a few minutes.
 Remember to ask for MILES, LEFT or RIGHT.
 Do not ask for 20 degrees left or use the terms North, East, South or West.
-If the HF freq is so busy you can not get in your request in time, please reference the QRH for the proper procedure.
+If the HF freq is so busy you can not get in your request in time, please reference the Oceanic Guide for the proper procedure.
+Best to use the "Track Offset" feature to deviate, rather than the HDG bug.
+This will allow flight plan to sequence properly, and position report times will be accurate.
+More critical if CPDLC equipped.
+As a general rule, in oceanic / non-RADAR airspace you should always avoid being in HDG mode if possible.
+Either be in NAV or on a heading to intercept a NAV course with NAV armed.

 "NEW YORK RADIO ...
 JETBLUE 123 ...
 REQUEST"